 Canada Child Benefit (CCB)

 The CCB is one of the most important benefits for Canadian families.
-It provides a monthly, tax-free payment to help cover the cost of raising children under the age of 18.
-The amount you receive depends on your family’s net income, how many children you have, and their ages.
-If your child has a disability, you may qualify for additional support through the Child Disability Benefit.
+It provides a monthly, tax-free payment to help with the cost of raising children under 18.
+Amounts are based on family income, number of children, and their ages.
+Families with children who have disabilities may also receive the Child Disability Benefit.

 What’s Included: